 The Company follows the FASB ASC 718, Compensation - Stock Compensation, which addresses the accounting for stock-based payment transactions, requiring such transactions to be accounted for using the fair value method.
-Awards of shares for property or services are recorded at the fair value of the stock or the fair value of the service, whichever is more readily measureable.
+Awards of shares for property or services are recorded at the fair value of the stock or the fair value of the service, whichever is more readily measurable.
 The Company uses the Black-Scholes option-pricing model to determine the grant date fair value of stock-based awards under ASC 718.
 The fair value is charged to earnings depending on the terms and conditions of the award, and the nature of the relationship of the recipient of the award to the Company.
 The Company records the grant date fair value in line with the period over which it was earned.
 For employees and consultants, this is typically considered to be the vesting period of the award.
-The Company estimates the expected forfeitures and updates the valuation accordingly.